glycerine/zebrapack/README.md

 It does all this while maintaining the possibility of easy compatibility with all the dynamic languages that already have msgpack2 support.
 If you language has a library that reads msgpack2, then it would be a days work to adapt the library to read zebrapack: the schema are in msgpack2, and then one simply keeps a hashmap to translate between small integer <-> field names/type.

 Why start with [msgpack2](http://msgpack.org)?
 Quite simple: msgpack2 is simple, fast, and extremely portable.
-It has an implementation in every language you've heard of, and some you haven't.
+It has an implementation in every language you've heard of, and some you haven't (some 50 libraries are available).
 It has a well defined and short spec.
-The msgpack1 spec poorly distringuished between strings and raw binary bytes, but that was remedied in msgpack2.
+The mspack1 vs msgpack2 terminology is a distinction we make here: msgpack1 spec poorly distringuished between strings and raw binary bytes, but that was remedied in msgpack2.
 Importantly, msgpack2 is dynamic-language friendly because it is largely self-describing.

 We find only two problems with msgpack2: weak support for data evolution, and insufficiently strong typing.